By: Susan McGovern

 *Available directly from our distributors, click the Available On tab below

-Susan McGovern lives in Dundalk, Ireland, with her husband Padraig, two cats and a dog.
-Guess their names!
-Yes – the cats are Trig and Ebi and the dog is Mags.
-Smig was a cat they had for many years, but she sadly died.
-“What about Róisín?”
-I hear you ask.
-She is Diarmuid and Eoghan’s cat.
-And who are they?
-Susan and Padraig’s grandchildren!
-And so you have met most of the cast of The She Team.
-The cast does not include Susan and Padraig, who, although slightly mad, are not mad enough to be in The She Team.
+Susan McGovern lives in Dundalk, Ireland with her husband, Padraig, and their current pets – Mags the dog and two cats, Trig and Smokie.
+Ebi and Smig are two former members of the household who were much cherished but have sadly gone to Cat Heaven.
+Roisín lives in Dublin with Susan and Padraig’s grandchildren Diarmuid, Eoghan, and Éanna.
+And so, you have met most of the cast of The She Team Does Lockdown.
+The cast does not include Susan and Padraig, who, although slightly mad, are not mad enough to be in The She Team Does Lockdown.

 My interest in children's books is based on the enjoyment I get from reading aloud to children.